BeProSoftware/bepro-listings/README.md

 BePro Listings
 ==============

-BePro Listings is a Wordpress plugin and available themes for creating, Directory, Classifieds, and other listing sites.
+BePro Listings is a set of WordPress plugin and themes for creating, Directory, Classifieds, and other listing sites.
 This plugin comes with, google maps, ajax search / filter, and lots more.
 This is the newest, most feature rich, and best supported listings plugin on wordpress.

 DOCUMENTATION